Rappetor/Sovol-SV08-Mainline/README.md

 # (STEP 5) CONFIGURE PRINTER/KLIPPER & ADDONS
 Next we have to configure our printer and put back some addons Sovol has added (probe_pressure and z_offset_calibration) and get the basics working.

-1. RESTORE THE SOVOL ADDONS (from the /sovol-addons/ directory); use an FTP program to connect to the printer (ip-address or hostname, username/password: biqu/biqu) and put the files 'probe_pressure.py' and 'z_offset_calibration.py' into the '/klipper/klippy/extras/' folder.
+1. RESTORE THE SOVOL ADDONS (from the `/sovol-addons/` directory); use an FTP program to connect to the printer (ip-address or hostname, username/password: biqu/biqu) and put the files 'probe_pressure.py' and 'z_offset_calibration.py' into the '/klipper/klippy/extras/' folder.
-2. CONFIGURE PRINTER (from the /config/ directory): now copy the printer.cfg, sovol-macros.cfg, sovol-menu.cfg, saved_variables.cfg and crowsnest.conf to the '/home/biqu/printer_data/config' folder.
+2. CONFIGURE PRINTER (from the `/config/` directory): now copy the printer.cfg, sovol-macros.cfg, sovol-menu.cfg, saved_variables.cfg and crowsnest.conf to the '~/printer_data/config' folder.
 - **IMPORTANT**: open your backed up printer.cfg and copy the correct serials under [mcu] and [mcu extra_mcu] (/dev/serial/by-id/usb-Klipper_stm32f103xe_) to your new printer.cfg.

 3. Do a firmware_restart (or reboot the whole printer) and you should have a working SV08.
 4. Update the slicer start g-code.
 The START_PRINT macro has been updated/improved: uses your actual bed temperature for meshing etc, does a QGL with home Z, does a Z_OFFSET_CALIBRATION before each print.
-  - Go to OrcaSlicer -> Edit the printer settings -> Machine G-code -> change your 'START_PRINT' line to this: START_PRINT EXTRUDER_TEMP=[nozzle_temperature_initial_layer] BED_TEMP=[bed_temperature_initial_layer_single]
+  - Go to OrcaSlicer -> Edit the printer settings -> Machine G-code -> change your 'START_PRINT' line to this: `START_PRINT EXTRUDER_TEMP=[nozzle_temperature_initial_layer] BED_TEMP=[bed_temperature_initial_layer_single]`
   - Now you can print and use the sovol presets like before!

 <sub>(**NOTE 1**: all the .sh scripts in the macro's and have been commented out and there is a basic but reduced version of the sovol menu.
 It has all the basics to get you going.)</sub><br>